predictive-powers 0.6.0

 Tools

-Tools are additional functionality that an agent can access at any time, when needed to execute a task.
+Tools are additional functionalities that an agent can access at any time, when needed to execute a task.

-In predictive-powers, a tool must implement the Tool interface; the interface exposes method to describe what the tool does and what parameters it needs to be invoked.
+All tool must implement the Tool interface which exposes method to describe what the tool does and what parameters it needs.
 An abstract implementation of Tool is available, to provide some boilerplate code (see AbstractTool).

 Notice how the below code works without change regardless: